7 Cities That Make Sense for NHL Relocation

 Hamilton

-Located in Ontario, Hamilton is one of the largest cities in the province, and one of the ten most populous cities in Canada.
-Hamilton already hosts a Canadian Football League team in the Tiger-Cats, and the Ontario Hockey League’s Bulldogs, but has more than enough reasons to be granted an NHL team as well.
+Hamilton is one of the largest cities in Ontario and with a population of just over 500,000, it is one of the ten most populous cities in Canada.
+The city was put on the map for casual fans when Tim Hortons Field hosted the 2022 Heritage Classic between the Buffalo Sabres and Toronto Maple Leafs.
+Hamilton already hosts a Canadian Football League (CFL) team in the Tiger-Cats, and the Ontario Hockey League’s (OHL) Bulldogs, but has more than enough reasons to be granted an NHL team as well.

 The Case For Relocating To Hamilton

 Not many would think of Hamilton as an NHL destination.
 However, the city has tried multiple times to get an NHL team with other cities outbidding them throughout the history of the game for expansion franchises.
-Hamilton is a city that is passionate about its sports teams but more importantly, has a great tradition for the game of hockey with Dave Andreychuk, John Tonelli, and Darnell Nurse all coming from the city.
+Hamilton is a city that is passionate about its sports teams but more importantly, has a great tradition for the game of hockey with Dave Andreychuk, John Tonelli, and Darnell Nurse (plus his sister, women’s hockey star Sarah Nurse) all coming from the city.

 Darnell Nurse Edmonton Oilers